Data Protection

 Data mapping of new products or services

-• Helping to map personal data in the organization;
+• Helping to map personal or customer data in the organization;

 • Creating sustainable mapping that can be easily updated according to changes in activities.
 For this purpose, we also offer a SaaS (software) solution, which can also be used for the secure transmission of the documents;